carrot-kpi/data-manager/README.md

    API takes the raw input JSON, encodes it into the IPFS CAR format and determines the raw data CID.
-Both the raw content and the CAR file are uploaded to the S3 bucket using the CID as the base key (the raw content uses the CID itself as the key, while the CAR is uploaded under `$CID/car`).
+Both the raw content and the CAR file are uploaded to the S3 bucket using the CID as the base key (the raw content uses the CID itself as the key, while the CAR is uploaded under `$CID-car`).

 2. **`/data/ipfs`:** this endpoint persists limbo data and replicates it to IPFS/Filecoin.
 The API accepts a single parameter `cid` which must refer to some limbo data that the caller wants to persist to IPFS/Filecoin.
-The API fetches the CAR associated with the passed CID (stored on the S3 bucket under `$CID/car`) and stores the fetched CAR file on IPFS/Filecoin through web3.storage's w3up service.
+The API fetches the CAR associated with the passed CID (stored on the S3 bucket under `$CID-car`) and stores the fetched CAR file on IPFS/Filecoin through web3.storage's w3up service.
 The resulting upload CID is checked for consistency and if everything is fine the raw data is also persisted on the S3 bucket while the CAR is deleted from there.